edgelesssys/marblerun/docs/versioned_docs/version-1.4/workflows/define-manifest.md

 In this example, `backend` is identified through `UniqueID`.
 Since `UniqueID` is the hash of the enclave software package, this means that `backend` can't be updated.
 (That' s because any update to the package will change the hash.)

 In contrast, `frontend` is identified through the triplet `SignerID`, `ProductID`, and `SecurityVersion`. `SignerID` cryptographically identifies the vendor of the package; `ProductID` is an arbitrary product ID chosen by the vendor, and `SecurityVersion` is the security-patch level of the product.
-See our [adding a service hands-on](../workflows/add-service.md#step-21-define-the-enclave-software-package) on how to get these values for a given service.
+See the [adding a service hands-on](../workflows/add-service.md#step-21-define-the-enclave-software-package) on how to get these values for a given service.

 ## Marbles